jbristowe/writing/planning-a-uwp-application.md

 ![](https://i.imgur.com/JWQXJL6.png)

+UWP enables developers to target a core API that provides a consistent development experience across devices.
+Recently, the tooling for UWP now supports .NET Standard 2.0, a specification of APIs for .NET implementations.
+Extension SDKs are also available for each device family that a developer wishes to target.
+These are APIs that have been implemented for a particular device family.

-In addition to these devices, UWP applications can leverage a rich set of programmatic interfaces through .NET, Win32, and UWP APIs.
-These applications are made available through a trusted and curated experience of the [Microsoft Store][0].
+UWP applications are made available through a trusted and curated experience of the [Microsoft Store][0].
 Organizations can also choose to provide an internal channel for these applications through the Microsoft Store for Business and Microsoft Store for Education.

-UWP is a compelling because it provides a platform of new or improved capabilities.
-It enables developers to build modern user experiences through an adaptive interfaces.
+UWP is a compelling for developers because it provides a platform of new and improved application capabilities.
+It enables them to build modern user experiences through an adaptive interfaces.
 This is coupled with a rich set of APIs that support natural user inputs such as touch and ink.
 It unlocks the potential to reach new audiences by providing the ability to target a variety of devices, including the Surface Hub and HoloLens.
 It provides much improved servicing experience for applications through its modern installer.
 Applications are now deployed to Windows 10 as Windows App packages (AppX).
 This is the file format used for UWP applications that contains an application's assets and a description of its permissions/capabilities.

 ## Migrating Existing Applications to UWP